 Marcel Duchamp, The King and Queen Surrounded by Swift Nudes (verso with Paradise: Adam and Eve), 1912. © Succession Marcel Duchamp/ADAGP, Paris and DACS, London 2017

-Both Dali and Duchamp had a perverse penchant for subversion.
-Both wanted to provoke, but they did this in different ways.
+Both Dali and Duchamp subverted expectations.
+Both wanted to provoke.
+But both did this in different ways.
 The rational, austere Duchamp challenged the status quo of what ' modern art' was with his ground-breaking 'readymades', while Dali, the self-promoting showman, unsettled the Surrealist mantra with his nightmarish and at times downright pornographic visuals.
 Their aesthetic vision may be polar-opposite, but their reprobate attitude was remarkably similar.
 In that respect, ' they were kindred spirits' says, co-curator Dawn Ades.

-Fountain is at once troubling and confusing, and for the untrained eye, nothing more than a bog standard white porcelain urinal.
+Fountain is at once troubling and confusing, and for most of us, nothing more than a bog standard white porcelain urinal.
 But in 2004, Fountain was voted the most influential work of the twentieth century.
 In presenting a pre-existing object as a work of art, Duchamp altered perceptions around creation; simply by selecting the object and presenting it as art, he asserted himself as the artist.
 This unusual attitude towards creation revolutionised popular opinion regarding 'art-making', making Duchamp one of the cerebral greats of the twentieth century.